 Class Photo & More

-A Class of 2020 photo will be taken on the front steps of the Hall of Pioneers immediately following the Baccalaureate service.
-Graduates must be on the steps no later than 11:50 a.m.
-To better allow families to enjoy the commencement ceremony and ensure the safety of all guests in the arena, a professional photographer will take the photos of all graduates as they receive their MBA hood and/or diploma from the President.
+A Class of 2020 photo will be taken on the front steps of the Hall of Pioneers immediately following the commencement ceremony on Saturday, August 15.
+To better allow families to enjoy the commencement ceremony and ensure the safety of all guests in the arena, a professional photographer will take the photos of all graduates as they process across the stage.
 All graduates will be able to download their FREE and PROFESSIONAL graduation photos (including the class photo) in the days following graduation.
 Specific instructions will be made available on the main graduation page as soon as possible.

 Academic Attire and Honor Cords

 Undergraduate candidates should wear their tassels on the RIGHT side until the president of the university confers the degree, at which time the tassel is moved to the left side.
 The mortarboard on the cap should be parallel to the ground (FLAT), not sitting on the back of the head.
-Bobby pins will be available in the second-floor hallway of the Hall of the Pioneers and at Mabee Arena.
+Bobby pins will be available in the second-floor hallway of the Hall of the Pioneers.
 Faculty will be glad to help you position your cap appropriately.

 Your cap MUST be worn during the academic procession, ceremony and recessional.
 Men should remove caps during prayer, National Anthem, or other specified times as noted by the president.

-M.B.A. candidates will be “hooded” at Commencement and may not wear their hood until presented with it during the Commencement ceremony.
+MBA candidates will be “hooded” at Commencement and may not wear their hood until presented with it, on-stage, during the Commencement ceremony.

 Undergraduate candidates may keep their caps and gowns as well as honor cords.
 Graduate candidates may keep their caps, gowns and hoods.